ajchili/sync/README.md

       1. Obtain the IP Address of the server you would like to connect to
       2. Connect to the server
       3. Enjoy

-## what to do if you run into issues
-If you for any reason run into issues while using sync, submit an issue [here](https://github.com/ajchili/sync/issues) and use the bug report template